The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Travelmarvel

-Travelmarvel‘s national tour packs plenty of fun yet easy-going activities in their 15-day national tour, perfect for those aged 50+ years old.
+Travelmarvel‘s national tour packs plenty of fun yet easy-going activities in a 15-day national tour, perfect for those aged 50+ years old.
 Passengers get to enjoy all the major highlights that most travellers have on their New Zealand bucket list.
 Plus, the price is not too hard on the wallet.

 Inclusions with Travelmarvel

-In this all-inclusive bus tour, accommodation is provided in the form of hotels with brands such as Rydges and Copthorne.
+In this all-inclusive bus tour, accommodation is provided in the form of hotels with brands such as Sudima and Copthorne.
 14 breakfasts, one lunch and seven dinners are included in the 15-day national tour.
 Airport transfers are available on your first and last day of the tour, as is the North Island-South Island ferry.
 There is a great deal of paid activities included in the price of the tour, such as a Milford Sound cruise, a Maori hangi feast and show in Rotorua and a ride on the TranzAlpine train.
 There are options to add activities to your itinerary at an added cost.

 Typical Passengers on Travelmarvel